evought/VCard-Tools/README.md

     $mysqldump --xml -t -u [username] -p [database] > tests/emptyVCARDDB.xml

 See the PHPUnit Manual, [Database Testing Chapter](https://phpunit.de/manual/current/en/database.html#database.available-implementations) for more information.

+## Customizing Queries##

+Individual SQL queries are configured in src/sql/VCardDBQueries.ini, but you should not need to make changes in that file.
+Create your own .ini file containing only the queries you need to customize, and pass that .ini file to the VCardDB constructor.
+VCardDB will use the default queries in VCardDBQueries.ini for anything it cannot find in your custom file.
+Work from the default.ini file to ensure that expected return columns and named parameters match.
+Within that constraint, it should be possible to join/split tables or invoke stored procedures if desired to integrate VCardDB into a larger application schema.

 # Unit Tests #